kaiocesar/risk-profile-app/README.md

 This app calculate the risk profile by each insure line.

 #### requirements
-Make sure you've a docker-se installed in your S.O, because they're needed to easily up the docker container
+Make sure you've a docker installed in your S.O because it's needed to easily up the docker container

 #### how to use it?
 to run up the application, you should type this command on the terminal in the project root: